HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 Sharing clinical documents with payers is one use case for C-CDA.
 To meet the needs of this use case, document authentication and signing of C-CDA documents guidance is provided.

-The legalAuthenticator is recorded in ClinicalDocument.legalAuthenticator, and represents a participant who has legally authenticated the document.
+The legalAuthenticator is recorded in ClinicalDocument.legalAuthenticator and represents a participant who has legally authenticated the document.
 Authenticators are recorded in ClinicalDocument.authenticator, and each authenticator represents a participant who has attested to the accuracy of the document, but who does not have privileges to legally authenticate the document.
-An example would be a resident physician who sees a patient and dictates a note, and signs it.
+An example would be a resident physician who sees a patient and dictates a note and signs it.
 Later an attending physician may sign it who would be reprensented by the legalAuthenticator participant.

 Additional Guidance is in the following table: